New Releases by Edward Gibbon

 Edward Gibbon was an 18th century historian best known for The History of the Decline and Fall of the Roman Empire, which remains perhaps the most comprehensive and critically acclaimed history of Rome ever written.
 Nearly 230 years after Gibbon''s death, the book is still as relevant as ever, and it remains popular among historians and students today.

-History of the Decline and Fall of the Roman Empire-Volume I
+The History of the Decline and Fall of the Roman Empire - Complete

-History of the Decline and Fall of the Roman Empire-Volume I
+The History of the Decline and Fall of the Roman Empire - Complete

-The Decline and Fall of the Roman Empire, Volumes 1 to 6
+The Decline and Fall of the Roman Empire.
+Volume 1 (羅馬帝國衰亡史第一卷)

-The Decline and Fall of the Roman Empire, Volumes 1 to 6
+The Decline and Fall of the Roman Empire.
+Volume 1 (羅馬帝國衰亡史第一卷)

 The History of the Decline and Fall of the Roman Empire, Vol. 1